gabrielgasp/GabrielGasp/README.md

 <b>My hobbies are: </b>
   - Games;
-  - Books and Mangas;
+  - Books, novels and mangas;
-  - Movies, Series and Animes;
+  - Movies, shows and animes;
   <hr>